-I am so excited for my Savannah to bring these to school for her friends!
+I am so excited for my daughter to bring these DIY cards to school for her friends!
 And you can make them, too.

 Here’s what you’ll need: